Cuban intervention in Angola: Proxy war, UN resolutions and negotiations (late 1970s and 1980s)

 The first large-scale incursions by the SADF occurred in May 1978 (Operation Reindeer), which became South Africa's most controversial operation in Angola.
 It involved two simultaneous assaults on a heavily populated SWAPO camps at Cassinga (Kassinga) and Chetequera.
 SADF intelligence believed Cassinga to be a PLAN (People's Liberation Army of Namibia, the armed wing of SWAPO) camp.
 The operational order was "to inflict maximum losses", but where possible, to "capture leaders".
-In the air borne raid on 8 May 1978 (SADF-terminology: Battle of Cassinga) over 600 people were killed, including some women and children.
+In the air borne raid on 4 May 1978 (SADF-terminology: Battle of Cassinga) over 600 people were killed, including some women and children.
+The raid was condemned by the UN Security Council two days later, on 6 May.
 In addition, up to 150 Cubans of a unit rushing to the camp's aid lost their lives in an air attack and ambush on the way from their garrison in Tchamutete 15 km to the south.
 Thus, Cuba suffered its highest single-day casualty of its Angolan intervention.
 According to the controversial findings of the Truth and Reconciliation Commission, the camp most likely served civilian as well as a military purposes and the raid constituted a breach of international law and the "commission of gross human rights violations".

 SWAPO and the international media branded the incident a massacre turning it into a political disaster for South Africa.
 The revulsion at the carnage of the "Cassinga raid" and the ensuing international outcry led to the adoption of UN Security Council Resolution 435 on 29 September 1978, calling for Namibia's independence and, to that end, for the establishment of a "Transition Assistance Group".
 Pretoria signed the resolution which spelled out the steps for granting independence to Namibia, and according to Bender, raised expectations that peace was in sight in southern Africa.